 - Warm water

 - The making process for this coconut cake loaf is similar to most other butter cakes.
-Start by creaming the butter, followed by castor sugar, and beating both to the point they become light and fluffy.
+Start by creaming the butter, followed by castor sugar, and beating until they turn light and fluffy.

 - Because the proportion of sugar to butter in this recipe is almost double, to ease the creaming process, add half of the coconut milk in the recipe to the butter and sugar mixture and beat them all until they become all fluffy.
 For the measurement given in the recipe below, this process should take about 2 minutes.